 Recent rhino horn seizures demonstrate that South Africa’s legal domestic market is indeed contributing to the illegal rhino horn trade.
 In April 2019, 181 horns sourced from a private stockpile and destined for Southeast Asia were seized by the South African Police Service (SAPS).
 Two individuals were arrested for violating the terms of rhino horn transportation permits and for forging documents used in the botched trade deal.
 While the two men arrested could have faced up to five years in prison for their crimes, they instead received small fines totaling about $1,500 and $3,000, respectively.

-This case is only one example of how South Africa’s domestic rhino horn market is contributing to illegal trade – there are others, and a spokesman for South Africa’s National Prosecuting Authority recently confirmed that additional investigations into other cases are ongoing.
+This case is only one example of how South Africa’s domestic rhino horn market is contributing to illegal trade – there are others, and a spokesman for South Africa’s Department of Environment, Forestry and Fisheries recently confirmed that additional investigations into other cases are ongoing.

 South Africa’s law enforcement apparatus is also starting to exhibit some concerning vulnerabilities of its own making.
 While South Africa has chronically struggled to convict ‘kingpins’ and other high-level rhino horn traffickers, they had achieved success in prosecuting of mid- and low-level rhino poachers and traffickers.
 Then in July of last year SAPS inexplicably terminated its partnership with RhODIS, the world’s most comprehensive rhino DNA database, without ever explaining why it relinquished one of its most effective tools in its toolbox to confront rhino poaching.
 The fissure between SAPS and RhODIS has resulted in a “major backlog” of rhino forensic samples awaiting to be processed that may lead to the acquittal of suspects currently standing trial for rhino-related crimes.